krdav/SPURF/README.md

 ```

 Use the INSTALL executable to install the required python environment and partis (via `./INSTALL`).
-After installation, the conda environment needs to be loaded every time before use, like this:
+After installation, the Conda environment needs to be loaded every time before use, like this:
 ```
 source activate SPURF
 ```